xavierpok/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Connexion` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - List persons**
+**Use case: UC01 - List contacts**

 **MSS**

-1. User requests to list persons
+1. User requests to list contacts.
-2. Connexion shows a list of persons
+2. Connexion shows a list of contacts.

     Use case ends.

-**Use case: UC02 - Delete a person**
+**Use case: UC02 - Delete a contact**

 **MSS**

-1. User lists the person (UC01)
+1. User lists contacts (UC01).
-2. User requests to delete a specific person
+2. User requests to delete a specific contact.
-3. Connexion deletes the person
+3. Connexion deletes the contact.

     Use case ends.